WhereJuly/65-env-schema-cli/readme.md

 ## Programmatic Usage

-Note the package isolates operations from any actual `process.env` and it does not change the latter.
-It reads the source env file(s) variables into and write the destination env variables out to internal objects and operates on them.
+Note that the package isolates operations from any actual `process.env` and does not modify it.
+All envs - incoming and outgoing are kept in the internal objects.

 The `.run(envFile: string)` method returns [`TRunReturns`](src/core/EnvSchemaCore.service.ts) object or throws the exception that indicates invalid variables.